 KDKA-TV Nightly Forecast (5/7)

-Stay on top of the weather in the Pittsburgh area with First Alert Meteorologist Ray Petelin's forecast.
+Stay on top of the weather in the Pittsburgh area with First Alert Meteorologist Trey Fulbright's forecast.

 View CBS News In